 Myth #1: Termites Are An Ant Species

-Termites are a type of white ant.
+Termites in South Bend are a type of white ant.
 This simply is not true.
 Termites are actually more closely related to cockroaches.
 So why is it that most people think they are a type of ant?
 Perhaps because there are several parallels: they have a queen like ants, they have colonies like ants, they set flight in the spring-like ants, and they live in a caste system with workers, soldiers, and young - just like ants.
 They also have similar mating habits to ants and exist in a caste system.

 However, unlike ants, termites do not have stingers and most cannot survive in sunlight.